stephenfuqua/stephenfuqua.github.io/_posts/2013/2013-06-06-active_directory_and_wcf_configuration_woes_resolved.md

 > target domain (<user's domain>) is different from the client domain (<client's
 > domain>.LOCAL), check if there are identically named server accounts in these
 > two domains, or use the fully-qualified name to identify the server.

+## Comments

+_Comments manually imported from old blog_

+> date: '2013-08-28 02:10:05 -0500'
+>
+> I think you mean userPrincipalName and serverPrincipalName - (case and spelling)
+>
+> -david

+---

+> author: Stephen Fuqua<br>
+> date: '2013-11-17 23:11:36 -0600'
+>
+> Actually, I spelled it correctly but the JS/CSS for code formatting converted it to lower case.
+I'll add a note in the text.